DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-23-research-with-first-candidates.md

 - They stated it would've been useful to say how many hours their part time work was, especially the one involving working with children.
 - They liked the personal statement as well as the content guidance.
   "Makes it much less daunting rather than seeing a big 2,500 word box with no help"
-- They gave interview preferences for dates they couldn’t do, but wasn’t sure if the Provider would accommodate these or not.
+- They gave interview preferences for dates they could not do, but wasn’t sure if the Provider would accommodate these or not.
 They stated "it would've been helpful to have a calendar to pick dates I'm not free".

 ## Candidate 3